tanghui-cslt/Computational-Geometry/README.md

 * Linux

-in `build` directory,
+In `build` directory,

 ```bash
 ./1-Conformal_Mapping
 ```

-it's a conformal mapping, which maps a closed 2-dim surface to a ball conformally.
+It's a conformal mapping, which maps a closed 2-dim surface to a ball conformally.
+Below is vedio.
 [![Watch the video](https://img.youtube.com/vi/EH7h7xJbSqo/maxresdefault.jpg)](https://www.youtube.com/watch?v=EH7h7xJbSqo)

-### 2-Conformal Mapping.
+### 2-Harmonic-1-form.

 * Windows

-you should set 2-Harmonic-1-form as Startup project firstly,  then run it.
+You should set 2-Harmonic-1-form as Startup project firstly,  then run it.

 * Linux

-in `build` directory,
+In `build` directory,

 ```bash
 ./2-Harmonic-1-form
 ```

 This is to find a harmonic 1 form on 2-dim surface.
+Below is vedio.

 [![Watch the video](https://img.youtube.com/vi/DXdiTTghm_0/maxresdefault.jpg)](https://www.youtube.com/watch?v=DXdiTTghm_0)